 🍽️ serving tips

-- coupe - traditionally, espresso martinis containing alcohol are served in a coupe glass or small martini glass.
+- choose your glass – traditionally, espresso martinis containing alcohol are served in a coupe glass or small martini glass.

 - frozen or over ice – You can also serve this zero-proof espresso martini over ice, though it’s not as traditional.